 This is one of the Original Door Handles a friend of mine is fortunate to have.

 Original Letter that once hung on the facade.
-This is currently owned by a resident in Palm Springs.

 Original cigarette holder I picked up an estate sale.